 USAA PA MEDI provides ongoing community programs for those who are new to Medicare.
 Please contact the office for available educational opportunities.

 EXTRA Help can help lower your prescription co-payments and premiums and cover the cost of the coverage gap (Donut Hole).
-To qualify, you must meet the following guidelines.
+To qualify, you must meet income and resource guidelines.

 Medicare Savings Program (Buy-in) can help you with the payment of your Part B premium and possibly with the payment of your Medicare Part A and Part B cost-sharing.
-To qualify, you must meet the following guidelines.
+To qualify, you must meet income and resource guidelines.

 Other Programs (Information & Assistance)